Course curriculum

 Instructor(s)

-I spent the first 20 years of my career as a music teacher and then I became a mom at the age of 43 and started the journey of parenting my autistic, adhd, pda child.
-So much of my music work is informed by trying to create a place for my child that doesn't require them to fit into society's nice, neat box.
-As a Creativity Coach, I’ve been a featured guest on the Get Pregnant Naturally, Spirit Baby Radio, and other podcasts, talking about how music can be used to enhance fertility.
+I spent the first 20 years of my career as a music teacher, and then I became a mom at the age of 43.
+Juggling school teaching and parenting led me to burnout, but it's music that has guided me through the difficult times.
+I also just recently came to understand myself to be an AuDHDer.
 I use violin, viola, cello & vocals to create music for healing and empowerment.
 I am also the author of the children's book series, Gender Rainbow, and co-author of several books in the Dance-it-out series.
-With viola performance and teacher certification degrees from The University of Washington, I have worked with thousands of students in the US, India, and Sweden for 20 years, creating community and empowering people with music.
+With viola performance and teacher certification degrees from the University of Washington, I have worked with thousands of students in the US, India, and Sweden for 20 years, creating community and empowering people with music.
 While I was living in the Seattle area, my orchestra programs were recognized as among the top in Washington state.
-Since 1997, I’ve been an ordained minister with Community of Christ, trained in peace & reconciliation practices.
-After many years of conception delay with a previous partner (4 years, 4 IUIs, 1 ectopic loss, and several more years of waiting) - In 2015, I moved from the US to Sweden, got pregnant natural conception 5 months later, and gave birth to our child when I was 43.
-My husband Mattias and I enjoy sharing our love of swing dancing and singing silly songs with our child.
+In 2015, I moved to Sweden to be with my now-husband Mattias and I enjoy sharing our love of swing dancing and singing silly songs with our child.